 Who Has ACEs?
 Almost Everybody.
 Who Has Resilience?
 Everybody!

-During the community meetings, some ACEs initiatives offer the membership and opportunity to do their own anonymous ACE surveys and resilience surveys.
+During the community meetings, some PACEs initiatives offer the membership and opportunity to do their own anonymous ACE surveys and resilience surveys.
 Community members can fill out the ACE survey and a resilience survey on paper or they can create a digital survey using online software to see real time results from people who participate in the survey.
-Doing these anonymous surveys help the initiative's members understand the ACEs burden in their community, as well as reinforce the reality that no one is alone in having ACEs.
+Doing these anonymous surveys help the initiative's members understand the PACEs burden in their community, as well as reinforce the reality that no one is alone in having ACEs.

 Help Each Other.

 Apply to local or regional foundations for local funding, but don’t stop if you don’t get funding.
 Many, many communities, such as Tarpon Springs, FL, and Arizona have gone a very long way without it.
-Some ACEs initiatives have partnered with local well known NGOs in town, which can act as a fiscal agency for the initiative.
+Some PACEs initiatives have partnered with local well known NGOs in town, which can act as a fiscal agency for the initiative.

 Decide whether to seek large-scale funding from state or national foundations or state or federal government to support the community effort and its work.
 Communities that have done so include The Dalles, OR, and Walla Walla, WA.
 You may want to start small with a local grant, but as your efforts grow, you may look to apply for state, federal or national foundation funding as well.
 This is also an opportunity to increase awareness and garner support.